 Quality sleep is necessary for athletic performance.

-Per the National Sleep Foundation (NSF), poor-quality sleep can impair athletic performance in several ways (while adequate sleep can improve it).
+Per the Cleveland Clinic, poor-quality sleep, even a small amount, can impair athletic performance in several ways (while adequate sleep can improve it).

 In contrast, getting plenty of sleep can increase the odds that you’ll feel energized and focused come game time.